 - Melted butter

 Stir together melted butter and brown sugar.

 Spread this over the bottom of a nonstick 9-inch round cake pan.

-You don’t have to grease it but it does need to be nonstick.
+You don’t have to grease it because of the butter, but it does need to be nonstick.

 Oh goodness, get ready for some prettiness!

-Remove from oven and turn upside down onto large serving plate – do not remove pan.
-Let sit for five minutes before removing inverted pan.
+Remove them from the oven and turn them upside down onto a large serving plate.
+Do not remove them from the !

-- 1 can 13.9 oz Pillsbury cinnamon rolls in flavor of your choice, with icing
+- 1 can Pillsbury cinnamon rolls with icing in the flavor of your choice

 - 1/2 cup dried cranberries